tyler-bartunek/ShoeBot/README.md

 ## License
-This project is licensed under the terms of the [MIT License](LICENSE), which permits use, modification, and redistribution of the materials in this repository.
+This project is licensed under the terms of the [MIT License](LICENSE), which permits use, modification, and redistribution of the software in this repository.

 If you build upon or share this work, please provide appropriate attribution and link back to this repository so others can benefit from and contribute to the project.